-During an inpatient treatment stay, individuals dependent on drugs typically start with a medical detoxification where drugs are slowly removed from the body in a safe, comfortable manner.
-Ongoing residential care provides a secure, monitored and structured environment focused on individual, group and family therapies.
+During an inpatient treatment stay, individuals dependent on drugs typically start with medical detoxification where drugs are slowly removed from the body in a safe, comfortable manner.
+Ongoing residential care provides a secure, monitored and structured environment focused on the individual, group, and family therapies.
 Education and alternative therapies such as art and music sessions are also provided.
 Psychiatric services are also provided during the stay.

 An abrupt stop in taking substances can cause uncomfortable, painful, and sometimes fatal symptoms.
 Undergoing a medically supervised detox helps people with substance use disorders slowly and carefully wean off substances in a controlled environment.